 The following explains all accommodations provided this year.
 For any accessibility-related questions, please email us at NYCCADA@reedpop.com.
 We will do our very best to help you have an epic experience.

 PLEASE NOTE: There is an ADA Entrance located at the Blue Crystal Palace Entrance at the Javits Center that is dedicated to ADA all day.
-However those with an ADA Wristband will be able to use any entrance into the show.
+However, those with an ADA sticker will be able to use any entrance into the show.

-ReedPOP provides ADA Wristbands to individuals who may have mobility, physical, vision, hearing, cognitive, psychological, or any other type of disabilities that may not be visible.
-These wristbands may be picked up on site only (no application necessary) at the ADA Accessibility Center.
-An ADA wristband identifies you to Staff, Crew, and Security and indicates that you may need additional assistance.
+ReedPop provides ADA stickers to individuals who may have mobility, physical, vision, hearing, cognitive, psychological, or any other type of disabilities that may not be visible.
+These stickers may be picked up on site only (no application necessary) at the ADA Desk at Registration.
+An ADA sticker identifies you to Staff, Crew, and Security and indicates that you may need additional assistance.

-Please note that the ADA wristband does not provide admission, you must have a valid badge to attend New York Comic Con.
+Please note that the ADA sticker does not provide admission, you must have a valid ticket to attend New York Comic Con.

-**ADA wristbands are for the use of one individual only throughout the course of New York Comic Con 2020.
-ADA wristbands cannot be redistributed, resold, or reallocated.
-Failure to comply with this will result in revocation of your badge without refund and the inability to attend future ReedPOP events.**
+**ADA stickers are for the use of one individual only throughout the course of New York Comic Con 2023.
+ADA stickers cannot be redistributed, resold, or reallocated.
+Failure to comply with this will result in revocation of your ticket without refund and the inability to attend future ReedPop events.**

 We provide priority seating for fans with disabilities as available.
 All seating for panels and screenings are on a first-come, first-served basis and we cannot guarantee seating for everyone.